-Vacations are not allowed during the following rotations:
+Vacations are not allowed during the following times:

-- G1: FMS Night Float and 2 of the 3 FMS Inpatient months. - G2: Yellow Medicine (ICU), FMS Inpatient rotations, Preventive Medicine. - G3: FMS Inpatient, Gillettes, when on call on Fridays in Ortho - Vacation time will NOT be approved during the last week in June or the first week in July for G1s and G2s.
-Vacation time is not granted in the last two weeks of the third year. - No more than two (2) consecutive weeks of vacation are allowed. - No two vacation periods may be concurrent (e.g., last month of the G-2 year and first month of the G-3 year in sequence

-Most rotations will not allow time off of major holidays, ie, Thanksgiving (Nov.), Christmas (Dec.), New Year's (Jan.)
-Memorial Day (May), 4th of July or Labor Day (Sep.)

-Many rotations require residents take a full 7 days off at a time and require that time off start on a Monday and end on the following Sunday, returning to work on a Monday.
+- G1: FMS Night Float and 3 of the 4 FMS Inpatient months, Inpatient Medicine, Inpatient Peds, Yellow Medicine (MICU). - G2: Yellow Medicine (MICU), FMS Inpatient rotations, Preventive Medicine, Children's Hospital and the last two weeks in June.
+Peds ED-no vacation Friday-Monday. - G3: FMS Inpatient, the last two weeks of June. - ALL YEARS: Vacations during the ITE exam week (typically the last week in October) are only allowed if you have made arrangements to take the exam prior to the time off. - No more than two (2) consecutive weeks of vacation are allowed. (last week of one rotation and first week of the following rotation) - No two vacation periods may be concurrent (e.g., last month of the G-2 year and first month of the G-3 year in sequence).
+See ABFM policy. - Some rotations will not allow time off on or surrounding major holidays, Thanksgiving, Christmas, New Year's Day, Memorial Day, Fourth of July, or Labor Day. - Some rotations require residents take a full 7 days off at a time and require that time off start on a Monday and end on the following Sunday, returning to work on a Monday.
 See Residency Coordinator for details.

-Vacations during the ABFM examinations

-Residents who will miss the ABFM In training examinations because of vacation or leave, must make arrangements to take the examination before they leave on vacation.

-MISCELLANEOUS NON ACADEMIC LEAVE